-So on Saturday morning we embarked on our road trip up North in search of vast, green countryside.
-Soon enough we arrived at our £12 per night camp-site, and despite it only being 10 minutes West of the centre of Sheffield – we were also only 10 minutes East of the rolling hills of Derbyshire.
+We embarked on our road trip up North in search of vast, green countryside, and soon enough we arrived at our £12 per night camp-site.
+Despite it only being 10 minutes west of the centre of Sheffield, we were also only 10 minutes East of the rolling hills of Derbyshire.

 If you haven’t visited the Peak District before, add it to your bucket list immediately!